Aaron-Bopp/TIM/40_Evergreens/Tips for concentration.md

 3. Be willing to give yourself breaks, but try to do activities that will rest your brain instead of stimulate it.
 I.E go for a walk  or meditate instead of looking at social [[media]] for 20 mins.
 4. If it's possible and your lack of concentration is common reach out to your doctor to see if you can get a diagnosis and medication would help.
 For some, medication is the tool they need to survive and for others it is jumping off point for better habits.
 5. Look into [[mindfullness]] and [[meditation]].
 It's okay to get frustrated and upset, but practices likes those help
-6. Find tools that reduce friction thus reducing required concentration, e.g [[Spaced repetition]]: [[Friction is the number one hindrance to learning]]
+6. Find tools that reduce friction thus reducing required concentration, e.g [[spaced repetition]]: [[Friction is the number one hindrance to learning]]

 ### <hr class="footnote"/>